sfc-gh-dwilczak/tutorials/docs/snowflake/api/chatgpt.md

 This tutorial assume you have an account with [openai.com](openai.com).
 You will need to get an api token from it.

 ## Setup :octicons-feed-tag-16:
-In this section we will do the setup to create our user-defined function by:
+In this section we will do the setup to support our user-defined function by:

-- Creating a database and schema.
-- Allowing snowflake to talk with openai's api.
-- Add our api key secret.
-- Granting access to the integration to our sysadmin role.

 ???
 Note "If you don't have a database, schema or warehouse yet."